 - Other Medications: We may suggest drugs that help with blood flow like Viagra®, Levitra® or Cialis®.
-We might add in medications that help with neurotransmitters in the brain.
-There is a new drug which looks like it will be approved by the FDA for this problem, Flibanserin®.
+We might add in medications that help with neurotransmitters in the brain such as Flibanserin (or Addyi), which was recently approved by the FDA.

 - Devices: We may recommend a particular product or vibrator and explain exactly why we are recommending its use.

 - Counseling: Sometimes a woman might need some practical help in regaining her focus.
-Sometimes an answer as simple as putting a lock on the door or moving the dogs out of the room, or planning and preparing for sexual activity might be part of the solution.
+The answer may be as simple as putting a lock on the door, moving the dogs out of the room, or planning and preparing for sexual activity.

 In most cases there will be a number of different approaches taken to help solve the problem.